AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 The `interaction_id` is a unique identifier to track an Action's execution as it evolves over time.
 The ID persists throughout any sequence of an Action, including callback forms.
 If a response to the User is not required, simply return a 200 status code and the interaction is done.
 We recommend including information about the result of the interaction, such as a success (displayed in the UI as a toast) or error (dismissable modal) message.

 Actions support message callbacks.
-Frame.io expects a response in less than 10 seconds and attempts to retry up to 5 times while waiting for a successful response.
+Frame.io expects a response in under 10 seconds and attempts to retry up to 5 times while waiting for a response.
 Ideally the response is immediate and asynchronous operations occur after an Action is executed.

 ## Create a Message Callback